 Selecting a top-quality 808 sample that works along with your track is essential.
 90% of what makes a wonderful sounding 808 is choosing the right sample.
 Search for clear and punchy samples which have a constant body.
 Will probably be simpler to process and form them to suit different components within the mix.
 Quite a few sample packs supply quite a lot of 808 sounds to accommodate any style.

 You even have the choice to synthesize 808 sounds.
 The foundation of an 808 is a sine wave with a quick attack envelope assigned to the pitch.
 Xfer Serum is a wonderful alternative for synthesizing 808s.
 It gives a number of options to form and modulate distinctive-sounding 808s.
 There are additionally devoted 808 instrument plugins equivalent to KICK 2, New Era 808, BazzISM, BD-808, and lots of others.

 Both ways, it’s important you select or create the very best 808 sound to make use of as a place to begin.
 Composing a track around a weak or inadequate 808 will cause issues later on.

 Shape Around Your 808s

-This implies you’ll usually get better outcomes by leaving the 808 alone, and as an alternative of shaping different tracks to suit around it.
-If the 808 is dominating the sub-range of the frequency spectrum, you don’t want loads of sub frequencies from the rest.
-Just follow the frequency spectrum and aim for balance between these two elements.
+This implies you’ll usually get better outcomes by leaving the 808 alone, and as an alternative shaping different tracks to suit it.
+If the 808 is dominating the sub-range of the frequency spectrum, you don’t want loads of sub-frequencies from the rest.
+Just follow the frequency spectrum and aim for a balance between these two elements.

 Mixing 808s: Tuning